Blender (software): Texturing and shading

 Blender allows procedural and node-based textures, as well as texture painting, projective painting, vertex painting, weight painting and dynamic painting.

 Post-production

-Blender has a node-based compositor within the rendering pipeline, which is accelerated with OpenCL.
+Blender has a node-based compositor within the rendering pipeline, which is accelerated with OpenCL, and in 4.0 it supports GPU.
 It also includes a non-linear video editor called the Video Sequence Editor (VSE), with support for effects like Gaussian blur, color grading, fade and wipe transitions, and other video transformations.
-However, there is no built-in multi-core support for rendering video with the VSE.

 Plugins/addons and scripts

-Blender supports Python scripting for the creation of custom tools, prototyping, game logic, importing/exporting from other formats, and task automation.
+Blender supports Python scripting for the creation of custom tools, prototyping, importing/exporting from other formats, and task automation.
 This allows for integration with several external render engines through plugins/addons.
+Blender itself can also be compiled & imported as a Python library for further automation and development.
+Additionally, Blender supports many addons and plugins that can make certain tasks easier for users.

+Deprecated features

+Blender Game Engine

+The Blender Game Engine was a built-in real-time graphics and logic engine with features such as collision detection, a dynamics engine, and programmable logic.
+It also allowed the creation of stand-alone, real-time applications ranging from architectural visualization to video games.
+In April 2018, the engine was removed from the upcoming Blender 2.8 release series, due to updates and revisions to the engine lagging behind other game engines such as Unity and the open-source Godot.
+In the 2.8 announcements, the Blender team specifically mentioned the Godot engine as a suitable replacement for migrating Blender Game Engine users.

+Blender Internal

+Blender Internal (known as "Blender Render"), a biased rasterization engine and scanline renderer used in previous versions of Blender, was also removed for the 2.80 release in favor of the new "EEVEE" renderer, a realtime physically based renderer.

 File format

 Blender features an internal file system that can pack multiple scenes into a single ".blend" file.